Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024-03-28-chess-engine.md

 board = ['R', 'N', 'B', 'K', 'Q', 'B', 'N', 'R'] + ['P' for _ in range(8)] + ['.' for _ in range(8*4)] + ['p' for _ in range(8)] + ['r','n','b','k','q','b','n','r']
 ```

-and then if we can print it out with
+and then we can print it out with
 ```python
 count = 0
 for sq in board[::-1]: